UesleiJf/projeto-yii2/README.md

 - Widgets
 - Migrations
 - Validators.
+- Relations DB many to many
+- Relations DB one to many
+- Relations DB one to one

 At the end of the project, a Docker container will be created for API availability.